Probing Many-Body Phenomena with Atomically Thin Nuclear Spin Layers in Diamond: Abstract

 \section{Abstract}

 Quantum simulation aims to recreate complex many-body phenomena in controlled environments, offering insights into dynamics that are otherwise difficult to model.
-Existing platforms, however, are often complex and costly to scale, typically requiring ultra-pure vacuum or low temperatures.
-Here, we realize a room-temperature quantum simulator using a thin \nuc nuclear spin layer in diamond.
+Existing platforms, however, are often complex and costly to scale, typically requiring ultra pure vacuum or low temperatures.
+Here, we introduce a platform based on a thin, strongly interacting \nuc nuclear spin layer in diamond that allows controlled exploration of many-body dynamics at room temperature.
 Nearby nitrogen-vacancy centers enable polarization, readout, and, combined with radio-frequency fields, coherent control of the nuclear spins.
-We demonstrate strong, tunable interactions among the nuclear spins and use the system to investigate discrete time-crystalline order.
+We demonstrate strong, tunable interactions among the nuclear spins and use the system to probe discrete time-crystalline order across varying interaction ranges.
 By combining ease of use with operation at ambient temperatures, our work opens new opportunities for investigating strongly correlated many-body effects.